JuliaLang/www.julialang.org/gsoc/2015/index.md

 Graphical processing units (GPUs) are a promising alternate architecture for massively parallel technical computing.
 However, making use of them today requires using computation kernels written in C. In contrast, it is desirable to deploy code and transfer data to GPUs directly within a high level language like Julia.

-Students will be asked to build upon to the foundational work in the [CUDA.jl](https://github.com/lindahua/CUDA.jl) and [OpenCL.jl](https://github.com/jakebolewski/OpenCL.jl) packages to provide a consistent interface for multiple scientific libraries containing GPU-deployable kernels, such as cuFFT, cuBlas, Magma, clBlas, clMagma, etc., or a common GPU array interface with Cuda and OpenCL backends (similar to python's [compyte](https://github.com/inducer/compyte) library).
+Students will be asked to build upon to the foundational work in the [OpenCL.jl](https://github.com/jakebolewski/OpenCL.jl), [CUDArt.jl](https://github.com/JuliaGPU/CUDArt.jl), and [CUDA.jl](https://github.com/maleadt/CUDA.jl) packages to provide a consistent interface for multiple scientific libraries containing GPU-deployable kernels, such as Magma, clBlas, clMagma, etc., or a common GPU array interface with Cuda and OpenCL backends (similar to python's [compyte](https://github.com/inducer/compyte) library).

 **Expected Results:** Package for high-level GPU programming.